-Military personnelThe military departments in the United States are: the U.S. Army, the U.S. Navy, the U.S. Air Force, The U.S. Marine Corps and the U.S. Coast Guards.
+Military personnelThe military departments in the United States are: the U.S. Army, the U.S. Navy, the U.S. Air Force, the U.S. Marine Corps, and the U.S. Coast Guards.
 The President of the United States is the military’s overall head and forms the military policy with the U.S. Department of Defense.
 The U.S. military is one of the largest militaries in term of number of personnel.

 The largest branch of the United States Armed Forces is the United States Army.
 The United States Army is responsible for land-based military operations.
-The active duty U.S. Army personnel number has decreased from 2010 to 2015.
-In 2010, there were 561,979 active duty U.S. Army members, as compared to 487,366 in 2015.
+The active duty U.S. Army personnel number has decreased from 2010 to 2021.
+In 2010, there were 561,979 active duty U.S. Army members, as compared to 482,416 in 2021.

 The United States Air Force is the aerial warfare service branch of the United States.
-The active duty U.S. Air Force personnel numbers also decreased between 1995 and 2015.
-In 2015, there were 307,326 active duty U.S. Air Force members, as compared to 396,382 in 1995.
+The active duty U.S. Air Force personnel numbers also decreased between 1995 and 2015, although has started to increase slightly since 2015.
+The number decreased again in 2021, when the Air Force had 328,888 personnel.